vtex/vtex-courses/courses/basic-blocks/01_intro/en.md

 # Introduction

-During this course, you will learn how to use the main blocks of Store Framework to quick start your storefront development.
+During this course, you will learn how to use the main blocks of Store Framework to quickly start your storefront development.

 ## Boilerplate: Beginning the Course